NateRickard/Xamarin.Cognitive.Speech/README.md

 ## Platform-Specific Configuration

-All app platforms should have 'Internet' or similar permissions in order to communicate with the Bing Speech API.
+All app platforms should have 'Internet' or similar permissions in order to communicate with the Speech Services.
 Outside of this, no platform specific config is required for this library to function.

-**Note:** if you're using the [Audio Recorder Plugin](https://www.nuget.org/packages/Plugin.AudioRecorder/) (or likely any other method of recording audio) to send audio to the Bing Speech API, you'll want to review the [platform-specific permissions required for each platform](https://github.com/NateRickard/Plugin.AudioRecorder#required-permissions--capabilities) there for accessing the microphone and recording audio.
+**Note:** if you're using the [Audio Recorder Plugin](https://www.nuget.org/packages/Plugin.AudioRecorder/) (or likely any other method of recording audio) to send audio to the Speech API, you'll want to review the [platform-specific permissions required for each platform](https://github.com/NateRickard/Plugin.AudioRecorder#required-permissions--capabilities) there for accessing the microphone and recording audio.

 ### iOS